 Dr. Mark Baetke graduated from the University of Minnesota, College of Veterinary Medicine in 1988.
 He has been practicing small animal medicine in Northeast Wisconsin since 1988 and landed here at Wolf River Veterinary Clinic in the spring of 2003.
 His special interests include dentistry and complimentary therapies such as chiropractic, homeopathy, herbs and nutrition.
 When not working at the clinic he enjoys hiking, biking, and fusing glass.
 Dr. Mark and his wife have two cats (Fred and George) and a new puppy (Ceili).

 Dr. Nokes was born and raised in Wisconsin and graduated from UW-Madison-Veterinary College in 1998.
 He then moved across the country to Washington State where he practiced small animal medicine until recently moving back to Wisconsin to settle in and be closer to family.
 He enjoys all parts of small animal veterinary medicine, but particularly takes an interest in surgery and ultrasound.
 Away from the clinic, you will find Dr. Nokes enjoying the great outdoors – hunting, fishing, camping, hiking, gardening and yardwork.
-His pets include two dogs (Rouge & Whiskey) two cats (Taz and Bushbaby) and eight chickens.
+His pets include one dog (Rouge) two cats (Taz and Bushbaby) and eight chickens.

 Dr. Pete Gasper joins the Wolf River Veterinary Clinic’s team, excited to practice as a clinical veterinarian.
 Dr. Pete has worked in veterinary medicine since graduating from veterinary school in 1980.
 However, his work has been as a research scientist, a professor, an administrator, and a consultant.
 He has studied feline leukemia virus and stem cells in cats and in, more recently, dogs.
 He has taught a wide range of subjects.
 He has overseen animal care programs at research institutes and universities and has provided consulting services for individuals and institutions who are performing biomedical research.